hyper-potato/hyper-potato.github.io/2020-04-05-when-we-are-under-quarantine/index.md

 <img src='/images/spotify/google cute.jpeg'>

-# TL; DR

-**Let's jam out!**
+## Since you made this far

 How do you find good music you've never heard before?

-Try this website... [www.gnoosic.com](http://www.gnoosic.com/) you put in three of your favorite bands/artists, and it will recommend similar stuff that you most likely haven't heard of, or listened to.
+Try this gem I recently found... [www.gnoosic.com](http://www.gnoosic.com/)you put in three of your favorite bands/artists, and it will recommend similar stuff that you most likely haven't listened to.

-And you will come back and thank me.
-You are welcome.
+And then you will come back and thank me.
+You are welcome!

+Stay safe.